 - 14.4.2.1 For all non-residential properties in Te Kuiti, Council will assess a Targeted Fixed Rate per SUIP set on a differential basis based on the following Categories (differentiated by the use to which land is put): - Category 1 All Businesses - Category 2 Education & Community Childcare, Places of Worship, Marae, Clubs and Societies and Emergency Services.
 This category consists of organisations that are generally deemed 'not for profit'.
-For avoidance of doubt, Category 2 only covers properties with uses listed within this category and no others. - Category 3 Government Department use, Rest Homes and Hospitals. - Ability to connect Those non-residential properties which are not connected but have the ability to connect. - 14.4.2.2 All non-residential SUIPs will be charged one base charge for up to four pans and per pan (Pan Charge) for every pan over and above this threshold.
+For avoidance of doubt, Category 2 only covers properties with uses listed within this category and no others. - Category 3 Government Department use, Rest Homes and Hospitals. - Ability to connect Those non-residential properties which are not connected but have the ability to connect.

+14.4.2.2 All non-residential SUIPs will be charged one base charge for up to four pans and per pan (Pan Charge) for every pan over and above this threshold.
 The base charge and per pan charge is calculated as follows:

-Category Base Charge Pan Charge (per pan) Category 1 50% of District residential connected rate (for up to 4 pans) 70% of District residential connected rate (for 5th pan and over) Category 2 50% of District residential connected rate (for up to 4 pans) 30% of District residential connected rate (for 5 - 10 pans) 20% of District residential connected rate (for over 10 pans) Category 3 100% of District residential connected rate (for up to 4 pans) 70% of District residential connected rate (for 5th pan and over) Ability to connect - base charge 50% of the District residential connected rate
+Category Category Base Charge Category 1 50% of District residential connected rate (for up to 4 pans) 70% of District residential connected rate (for 5th pan and over) Cotocom: 2 50% of District residential connected 30% of District residential connected rate (for 5 - 10 pans) Category 2 rate (for up to 4 pans) 20% of District residential connected rate (for over 10 pans) Category 3 100% of District residential connected rate (for up to 4 pans) 70% of District residential connected rate (for 5th pan and over) Ability to connect - base charge 50% of the District residential connected rate